Skip to main content

 DA / EN

-The collaboration project is entitled MIME (Master Class in Innovation, Math, and Economics) and is financed by the Region of Southern Denmark from 2021-24.
-Thus, two other classes from upper secondary school will have the opportunity to boost their interest in math at SDU in Sønderborg.
+The collaboration project is called MIME (Master Class in Innovation, Math and Economics) and is funded by the Region of Southern Denmark for the period 2021–24.
+As a result, two additional cohorts of high-school students will have the opportunity to visit SDU in Sønderborg to further stimulate their interest in mathematics.

 https://ieeexplore.ieee.org/document/9525412?source=authoralert